Process Analytical Technology Market Overview

 Process Analytical Technology Market Dynamics

-Since the implementation of process analytical technology requires high capital investment as well as operational costs, the growth of the process analytical technology market is very much dependent on the trend of research and development (R&D) expenditure in the pharmaceutical industry.
-The R&D expenditure by pharma companies has increased significantly over the past few decades.
+Due to the high capital investment as well as operational costs, the growth of process analytical technology market is dependent on the research and development (R&D) expenditure in the pharmaceutical industry.
+The R&D expenditure by pharmaceutical companies has increased significantly over the past few decades.
 According to Research America, investment in medical and health R&D in the U.S. increased by 13.3% from 2013 to 2015.
 According to the Pharmaceutical Research and Manufacturers of America (PhRMA), its member companies invested an estimated $58.8 billion in R&D in 2015, an increase of 10.3% from 2014.

 Process Analytical Technology Market Competitive Landscape